ghgemmer/yotagrabber/output/Readme.txt

 with the raw parquet file that indicates status details of the obtained raw inventory which are: did the get work (got some valid responses although may be missing some vehicles),
 how many vehicles found, how many vehicles were missing, date and time of the get.
-Note that the .csv file also includes an infoDateTime column which indicates when the information for that row was updated from the toyota website.
+Note that the .parquet and .csv file also include an infoDateTime column which indicates when the information for that row was updated from the toyota website.

 A log file InventoryRunlog.txt is also provided which indicates when the inventory search started, log of